Am I eligible for relief or reductions?

 Each case is considered on its own merits, you must make a written request and submit copies of your last two years audited accounts.
 Please contact our Council Tax team for further details.

 Partly Occupied Property Relief

 We have the power to issue a request to the Valuation Officer to provide a certificate apportioning the rateable value of a property which is partly occupied 'for a short time only' and which is incapable of being split by the Valuation Office Agency.

-The effect of the apportioned values enables a reduction of 100% to be made against the rateable value of the un-occupied part for the first 3 months for a non industrial property, or 6 months in the case of an industrial property.
+The effect of the apportioned values enables a reduction of 100% to be made against the rateable value of the un-occupied part for the first three months for a non industrial property, or six months in the case of an industrial property.
 Following this period the unoccupied charge is raised.

 Administration of Discounts and Exemptions